-The goal is to register 1,000 children for the Calgary program in the first year.
 The Calgary Public Library Foundation has an ambitious goal of expanding the program to bring a love of reading into the homes of children across Calgary.
 There are nearly 90,000 children under the age of five in Calgary.
 Together, we are removing the barriers that children in our community face to literacy and development.

-Thanks to support from Canada Life, Rotary Club of Calgary East, Rotary Partners of Calgary at Stampede Park, donors to the Calgary Public Library Foundation, and the partnership with Dolly Parton’s Imagination Library, this program is completely donor funded.
+This valuable program is completely donor funded.
 We hope to eventually expand this program across Calgary, and need your support to make this happen.
 Donate now to help us put books on a child’s very first bookshelf.